srnag/Mask_and_Age_Classification/README.md

 **

 To-do list:
 * Out of sample validation showed that classification errors occur mostly in the old with mask class which usually gets classified as young with a mask.
+We identified two potential solutions to solve the problem:
-Collecting more data could potentially improve the model's accuracy on this error.
-Another possible solution is to have two classifiers instead of currently only one.
+1. Collecting more data could potentially improve the model's accuracy.
+2. Create two classifiers instead of currently using only one.
 The first classifier will classify between with_mask and without_mask, and the second one will classify between old and young.

 ## Inspiration